Skamania Steelhead: A Complete Fishing Guide

 Steelhead fishing in BC

-They will feed on Nymphs below the surface and will even take dry flies off the surface making them a favorite for guys that want the experience of catch big steelhead on the surface.
+Skamania steelhead will grab well presented Nymphs below the surface and will even take dry flies off the surface.

 You can Spey fish with Spey flies, streamer fishing is also very effective, and anglers can also do indicator nymphing or Euro nymphing.